maupilia/SRT/sphinx/SpectralLine/C-band/Xarcos/start-obs.rst

     ``> wx``

 #.
-To perform the pointing and focus optimization (if they are not already included in your schedule), use the Total Power backend and follow the link below:

-    ``> chooseBackend=BACKENDS/TotalPower``

-      :ref:`pointing-focus`

-#.
 Begin the schedule by indicating the start scan [N] or subscan [N_n] in the SCD file :